 Schools/institutions who submit an LTPL packet and meet SETA/Sacramento Works current LTPL contract qualifications must agree to the following guidelines:

 - Schools/institutions must maintain and submit, as requested, necessary insurance documentation and endorsements as outlined in the LTPL Packet contract requirements.
 Failure to maintain and submit all necessary contractual documentation will result in the school/institution being placed on an LTPL Hold Status (schools/institutions will not be able to receive any additional training referrals from any of our Job Centers) until the necessary documentation is submitted;

 - Schools/institutions must submit Customer/Student Progress Reports (to the relevant Job Center Coach) on a monthly basis;

 - Schools/institutions must submit Customer/Student Placement Form(s) to the relevant Job Center Coach, as they occur, for training program completers who enter into unsubsidized employment;

 - Schools/institutions must demonstrate that they provide customer/student placement services for those customers referred by SETA.
-In addition, schools/institutions must continue to maintain program performance standards as outlined in the Workforce Investment Act Eligible Training Provider List Policy and Procedures Directive (RWSD13-10).
+In addition, schools/institutions must continue to maintain program performance standards as outlined in the Workforce Innovation and Opportunity Act Eligible Training Provider List Policy and Procedures Directive (RWSD13-10).
 These performance standards will be evaluated on an annual basis.